 The course aims to make participants familiar with the marketing concepts, frameworks, methodologies and tools in order to understand how key marketing decisions are made.
 Topics covered include: Introduction to what's marketing about.
 Defining the market.
-Strategic marketing: market analysis, marketing objectives and strategies, the marketing plan.
+Strategic marketing: market analysis, marketing objectives and strategies.
 Segmentation and positioning.
 Marketing-mix decisions - Product, Pricing, Communication and promotion, distribution channels.
+Specificities of Business-to-Business marketing.